 Clinical and radiological results in three wrist procedures

-Doctors is Europe recently had harsh words for wrist replacement surgery in performing a five year review of 15 patients.
+Doctors is France recently had harsh words for wrist replacement surgery in performing a five year review of 15 patients.
 Publishing in the French language medical journal Acta orthopaedica Belgica, these researchers found:

 - Four patients had postoperative complications, three of whom required arthrodesis (wrist fusion surgery) (of the 15 patients overall this represented 26% complications 20% fusion surgery).